Preet Kaur Gill MP - My Weekly Update - 6th March 2026

 Exempt accommodation on Fleming Road

-This week I wrote to residents on Fleming Road around concerns about support exempt accommodation property on the road.
-I have formally contacted the Council's Supported Exempt Accommodation Team to raise the condition and management of the property.
+This week I wrote to residents on Fleming Road around concerns about supported exempt accommodation property on the road.
+I contacted the Council's Exempt Accommodation Team to raise the condition and management of the property.

-I've been informed a three-week timeframe has been set for the completion of the required renovations and management improvements needed for the property.
+I've been informed a three-week timeframe has been set for the completion of the required works.

-Please see the full letter here: Exempt accommodation - Fleming Road letter
+Please see the full letter here: Letter to residents regarding Fleming Road

 I recently raised concerns about exempt accommodation in Westminster Hall, please see above.